 |6||Evaluation||Expresses the quality of performance in respect of particular criteria|

 |b||Normative||Where the expression is relative to an expected level of achievement|

 |c||Ipsative||Where the expression is compared to previous achievement|

 |a||Reactive||identifying good or bad aspects of previous performances|

 |b||Proactive||proposing how future performances might be improved|

-Above this nine-point taxonomy, is a four-point meta-taxonomy, indicated by the shading in the table.
+Above this ten-point taxonomy, is a three-point meta-taxonomy, indicated by the shading in the table.